 Auto Loan Pre-Qualification and Pre-Approval: What’s The Difference?

-So, what is the difference between being pre-qualified and pre-approved for an Auto Loan?
+So, what’s the difference between being pre-qualified and pre-approved for an Auto Loan?
 Let’s find out.

 What does it mean to be pre-qualified for an Auto Loan?